10 Ways to Help Shy Kids Speak Up for What They Need

 2. Avoid labeling your child as “shy.”

-Self-advocacy isn’t limited to school.
-It can take place anywhere your child can express her needs.
-Encourage your child to order her own meal at a restaurant or answer a store clerk’s questions.
-Or have her write down the questions she needs to ask her scout leader or soccer coach.
+Self-advocacy can take place anywhere kids can express their needs.
+Encourage your child to order when you’re eating out or answer a store clerk’s questions.
+Or have your child write down questions for a youth group leader.

-She may need your help, but if you don’t immediately speak for her, you give her a chance to think about what to say and how to say it.
-It also shows her you know she’s capable.
+Kids may need their parents’ help.
+But if you don’t immediately step in, you give your child a chance to think about what to say and how to say it.
+It also shows that you know your child is capable.

-4. Share the benefits you’ve seen from speaking up.
+4. Share the benefits you’ve seen from self-advocacy.

 6. Practice and role-play.